Here is the summary of our 2019 sailing season with a rundown of our route, followed by a cost review.

 From Carthage to Cartagena – Following in Hannibal’s Footsteps

-If you’re interested in reading more of our time in Tunisia, you can find the blogs here.
+For those who are interested in reading more of our time in Tunisia, you can find the blogs here.

 From here to our winter home, however, things took a downward turn.
-An intense low pressure storm brought almost a week of strong winds, torrential rain and restless seas.
+An intense low-pressure storm brought almost a week of strong winds, torrential rain, and restless seas.
 We missed the worst of it by hiding out in Sant Carles de la Rapita, but it robbed us of our plans to visit the Balearics.
 As compensation, I did get to climb the Penal d’Ifach, an amazing rock formation at Calp.

-To recap, over the last two years, we have published a rough breakdown of our spend – perhaps it will help any of you thinking of following this lifestyle.
+To recap, over the last two years, we have published a rough breakdown of our spending – perhaps it will help any of you thinking of following this lifestyle.
 However, everyone has different requirements for how they spend their money, so these figures should not be taken as a definitive guide.
 For those that don’t know us here’s a bit of background: we’re both British so costs have been converted to £ as this is what ultimately comes out of our bank accounts.
-We’re early 50s/late 40s age group and live aboard Emerald full time.
+We’re in the early 50s/late 40s age group and liveaboard Emerald full time.
 We keep our boat costs down by doing as many of the maintenance and repairs jobs as we are capable of doing.